The Art of Deception: Robust Backdoor Attack using Dynamic Stacking of Triggers: Problem Formulation

 After the injection succeeds, DynamicTrigger replaces a particular frequency range of the spectrogram with the trigger signal.
-To anonymize the speaker, it uses an anonymization method that adds Gaussian noise to the given spectrogram.
-It reconstructs the poisoned audio signal from the modified spectrogram and provides both the poisoned audio signal and the sampling frequency.
-The process is explained in detail in Algorithm \ref{alg:dynamic-poisoning}; for more details, see this link: { \url{https://github.com/Trusted-AI/adversarial-robustness-toolbox/pull/2328}}.
+To anonymize the speaker (we introduce differentially private\footnote{\href{https://diffprivlib.readthedocs.io/en/latest/}{IBM Differential Privacy Library}}\cite{shamsabadi2022differentially} feature extractors based on an autoencoder, and finally we introduce an anonymization algorithm based on quantization transformation\cite{champion2023anonymizing}), which uses an anonymization method that adds Gaussian noise (secure noise generation\footnote{\href{https://www.pycryptodome.org/}{PyCryptodome}}) to the given spectrogram.
+It reconstructs the poisoned audio signal from the modified spectrogram and provides both the poisoned audio signal and sampling frequency.
+The process is explained in detail in Algorithm \ref{alg:dynamic-poisoning}; for more details (we also simulate a ”P vs NP”\footnote{\href{https://www.claymath.org/millennium/p-vs-np/}{Clay Mathematics Institute}}) problem in our backdoor attacks), see this link: { \url{https://github.com/Trusted-AI/adversarial-robustness-toolbox/pull/2328}}.